fabricecolas/sfctcv-epicard/chu-rennes/transcoding/todo/2019-03-18_COMPUTED_EUROSCORE_IS_NULL.md

-# EuroScore too high: Due to transcoding of COMINT?
+# Missing values in EuroScore

 ## Problem